adbrant/midicycle/README.md

 # midicycle
-12 tracks to sequence ORAC modules, or external MIDI devices.
+12 tracks looper/sequencer for ORAC modules and external MIDI devices.
-Can either work with a midi controller or organelle keyboard.

 ## Features:
+ - Can either work with an external MIDI controller or standlone with organelle keyboard
- - Supports free timing or non-destructive quantization (¼,1/3 ½ and whole note)
+ - Supports free timing or non-destructive quantization (¼, 1/3 ½ and whole note)
  - Supports save/load (all recordings are saved as part of ORAC preset)
  - Overdubbing
  - Record up to 64 beat loops, also support any number of beats for polyrhythmic sequencing